-Are the crypto assets segregated from the custodian's own crypto assets?
+Are the assets segregated from the custodian's own assets?

-Are the crypto assets segregated from other depositors' crypto assets?
+Are the assets segregated from other depositors' assets?

-Are the crypto assets isolated from custodian's creditors in event of bankruptcy, liquidation, otherwise?

-Does the depositor bear the risk of loss if the deposited digital asset is not retrievable by the custodian?
+Are the assets isolated from custodian's creditors in event of bankruptcy, liquidation, otherwise?
+Does the depositor bear the risk of loss if the deposited asset is not retrievable by the custodian?

-Although legal ownership does not necessarily determine accounting ownership, Question 10 highlights that legal ownership and other legal considerations may affect this determination.
+Although legal ownership does not necessarily determine accounting ownership, Question 10 highlights that legal ownership and other legal considerations may affect the determination.
 Accordingly, advice from legal counsel may be necessary.

-Practical considerations
+Additional considerations

-Beyond those outlined in Question 10 of the AICPA guide, we have observed the following considerations (not exhaustive) also affect and/or assist in making the accounting ownership determination in practice.
-These additional, practical considerations are intended to supplement, and generally work in concert with, those outlined above; however, judgment and an entity's own specific facts and circumstances will continue to affect the accounting ownership evaluation.
+Beyond those enumerated above in Question 10 of the AICPA guide, we have observed the following considerations (not exhaustive) also affect and/or assist in making the above-outlined accounting ownership determination in practice.
+These additional, practical considerations are intended to supplement, and generally work in concert with, those outlined above; however, judgment and the specific facts and circumstances will continue to affect the accounting ownership evaluation.

 - Protective rights.
-The custodial agreement between the depositor and the custodian may include provisions that ostensibly limit the depositor's right to withdraw or transfer the digital assets.
-For example, the custodian may have the right to (not exhaustive): - restrict the size of certain transactions (e.g. depositor could not withdraw all of its digital assets in one transaction immediately); - reject transactions that conflict with or violate applicable laws/regulations; and refuse transactions in response to a subpoena or other government order.
+The agreement between the depositor and the custodian may include provisions that ostensibly limit the depositor's right to withdraw or transfer the digital assets.
+For example, the custodian may have the right to (not exhaustive): - restrict the size of certain transactions (e.g. the depositor could be precluded from withdrawing all of its digital assets in one transaction immediately); - reject transactions that conflict with or violate applicable laws/regulations; and - refuse transactions in response to a subpoena or other government order.